albertost5/php-ajax-mysql/README.md

 # php-ajax-mysql
-_Project to fetch data from JSON Generator with JS or using JS, PHP and MYSQL._
+_Project to fetch data from JSON Generator using JS or from a database using using JS, PHP and MYSQL._